 Special arrangements for security need to be in place during the period the temporary House of Commons Chamber is in operation.
 These have been designed to be removed once the Restoration and Renewal Programme is complete.

-Along parts of Whitehall and Parliament Street, demountable railings will be introduced, sections of which are being designed to be removable for ceremonial occasions, for example on Remembrance Day.
+Along parts of Whitehall and Parliament Street, railings will be introduced, sections of which are being designed to be removable for ceremonial occasions, for example on Remembrance Day.

-The proposals would remove one southbound lane of Parliament Street on a short section of the road to accommodate a wider pavement width at the proposed visitor entrance to Richmond House.
+The pavement in this section of the street is being widened to allow more space for pedestrians and visitors.
+To enable this, the proposals will remove one southbound lane of Parliament Street on a short section of the road to accommodate a wider pavement at the proposed visitor entrance to Richmond House.